gmile/gmile.github.io/_posts/2016-02-01-raw-sql-in-a-rails-project.md

 1. all the Ruby code for pre-loading associations would be gone in favor of a new one-liner to just call a single SQL statement,
 2. we would not initialize hundreds of thousands of Ruby objects.
 Ruby GC would be happy!
-3. no more useless bytes to send over the wire, as we had ActiveRecord load all columns for all models participating in the process,
+3. no more useless bytes to send over the wire, as right now we had ActiveRecord load all columns for all models participating in the process,
 4. I personally wanted to verify the idea of taking advantage of raw SQL power.

 More importantly, to achieve the above all we had to do was to check in a file with SQL code into our git repo, and then call the SQL query from our Ruby code.
+It just felt simple!

 Long story short: after we did the migration, it was taking roughly **1 minute** to actually load all the data we needed!
 What's more important, it was now possible to start optimizing the SQL query by runnning `EXPLAIN` and auditing indexes.
 Also, looking at SQL's `SELECT` was a pure joy, as we could quickly see what columns we actually needed for the generated XML file.